vizia-fydp/server/README.md

 `ngrok` is a useful free tool for localhost tunnelling, which provides a URL that can be used to access the server from other machines.

 #### Production
 For a more permanent solution, it would be best to use something like Amazon EC2.
-We tried to use AWS Lambda and Heroku, but had problems with both.
-(Too big for AWS Lambda, and deployment issues with Heroku)
+We tried to use AWS Lambda and Heroku, but had deployment problems with both.